blueturtleai/gimp-stable-diffusion/README.md

 INFO:werkzeug: * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

- * Running on http://*.ngrok.io <- copy this URL
+ * Running on https://*.trycloudflare.com <- copy this URL
  * Traffic stats available on http://127.0.0.1:4040
  ```
- Sometimes an error message is displayed instead.
-Please check "Hints/Colab Server/No external IP" below for a solution.

 12. Copy the URL from above, which reads like ```http://*.ngrok.io```.
 This is the URL, which is used for the communication between the GIMP plugin and the server.